apache/spark/docs/usage-cli.rst

 Creating a Connection
 ---------------------

-For information on creating connection using CLI, see :ref:`connection/cli`
+For information on creating connections using the CLI, see :ref:`connection/cli`

 Exporting DAG structure as an image
 -----------------------------------